 A Sermon on John 12:21Read more

 Why do some people never seem to find fulfillment when they come to Jesus?
-Why do they never find rest, peace and satisfaction in Him?
-In this message, Dr. Martyn Lloyd-Jones demonstrates from the account of the Greeks and their discourse with Jesus, that many seek Him with the wrong approach.
-Jesus regularly and willingly granted access to Himself from all types of people.
-But, in the account of the Greeks, Jesus denies their request.
-This denial falls outside of the boundaries of Jesus normal response which should catch our attention.
-Why?
-The approach and the request of the Greeks illustrates many worldly people who seek Jesus only when everything in their world falls apart.
-They do not want forgiveness of sin, they want a more serene life in sin.
+Why do they never find rest, peace, and satisfaction in Him?
+In this sermon on John 12:21 titled “The Right Approach,” Dr. Martyn Lloyd-Jones demonstrates from the account of the Greeks and their discourse with Jesus that many seek Him with the wrong approach.
+Jesus regularly and willingly granted access to Himself to all types of people.
+But in the account of the Greeks, Jesus denies their request.
+This denial falls outside of the boundaries of Jesus’s normal response because the approach and the request of the Greeks illustrates many worldly people who seek Jesus only when everything in their world falls apart.
+They do not want forgiveness of sin; they want a more serene life in sin.
 They come for wrong reasons and with wrong motives and when Jesus does not pluck them from the floodwaters of their broken life, they find nothing in Him and leave.
-In this account from John’s gospel, Lloyd-Jones demonstrates how the Greeks come with the wrong approach and challenges you to take the right approach in coming to Christ.
-The right approach takes the road of humility and repentance believing in the saving work of His death, burial and resurrection.
+In this account from John’s Gospel, Dr. Lloyd-Jones demonstrates how the Greeks come with the wrong approach and challenges the listener to take the right approach in coming to Christ.
+The right approach takes the road of humility and repentance, believing in the saving work of His death, burial, and resurrection.

 21these people then came to Philip, who was from Bethsaida of Galilee, and were making a request of him, saying, “Sir, we wish to see Jesus.”